awsdocs/aws-dynamodb-encryption-docs/doc_source/direct-kms-provider.md

 **Processing**

-1. The Direct KMS provider gets the encrypted data key from the `Material Description` attribute in the encrypted item\.
+1. The Direct KMS provider gets the encrypted data key from the material description attribute in the encrypted item\.

 1. It asks AWS KMS to use the specified CMK to [decrypt](http://docs.aws.amazon.com/kms/latest/APIReference/APIReference/API_GenerateDataKey.html) the encrypted data key\.
 The operation returns a plaintext key\.